awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-team.md

 1. Choose the team or teams that you want to share the query with and then choose **Save sharing options**\.

-Every time you save an SQL query, the query editor v2 saves it as a new version\.
+Every time you save a SQL query, the query editor v2 saves it as a new version\.
 You can browse earlier query versions, save a copy of a query, or restore a query\.

 **To manage query versions**